NemaAdarsh/Freelancer-Job-Marketplace/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.

-Screenshots are given in the screenshot folder.
+Screenshots are provided in the Screenshots Folder.